McConnell Says 2020 Election Was Fair, Sen. Rounds Told the Truth

-Senate Minority Leader Mitch McConnell, R-Ky., expressed on Tuesday his support for Sen. Mike Rounds, R-S.D., who on Sunday decried former President Donald Trump's unproven claims that the 2020 election was not fair, according to The Hill.
+Senate Minority Leader Mitch McConnell, R-Ky., expressed on Tuesday his support for Sen. Mike Rounds, R-S.D., who on Sunday decried former President Donald Trump's claims that the 2020 election was not fair, The Hill reports.

 ''I think Sen. Rounds told the truth about what happened in the 2020 election,'' McConnell said on CNN. ''And I agree with him.''